bushaHQ/flutter-task-2025/README.md

 - The avatar should be responsive and maintain its aspect ratio during the transition.
 - The avatar should be centered in the drawer when it is open.
 - The drawer can be opened by tapping the avatar in the App bar and closed by tapping the close button in the drawer.
-- The drawer can also be opened by swiping from the left edge of the screen.
+- The drawer can also be opened by dragging from the left edge of the screen and stay responsive to the drag gesture.
+- The drawer can also de dismissed by dragging towards the left and again stay responsive to the drag gesture.
 - The drawer should also respect the position of the avatar during the transition when it is scrolled out of view.

 ## Key Details